 A common problem for hedgehog owners is that some hedgehogs simply show no interest in their running wheel.
-Additionally, some wheels are ususally too small for hedgehogs or too loud when in use.
+Additionally, some wheels are usually too small for hedgehogs or too loud when in use.
 Our hope is that this article will help you solve all these problems quickly and easily.

 How To Get A Hedgehog To Use His Wheel